DemonCloud/Ax/README.md

-[Aix] is a smart fast MVC javascript framework
+[Aix] is a fast event pack MVC javascript framework

 With test by Qunit